Bebe Rexha reveals she has bipolar disorder

 "I don't want you to feel sorry for me," she said.
 "I just want you to accept me."

-Bipolar is a mood disorder characterized by alternating highs and lows.
+Bipolar is a mental health condition characterized by alternating highs and lows.
 It causes unusual shifts in mood, energy, activity levels and the ability to carry out day-to-day tasks.
 It affects about 60 million people worldwide.

 Other celebrities who have spoken out about having bipolar disorder include rapper Kanye West, who did so last year, and singer Mariah Carey, who told People magazine in 2018 that she learned that she had the disorder in 2001.